adafruit/circuitpython-org/_board/barduino.md

   - Wi-Fi
 ---

-Barduino is a development board created by Fablab Barcelona as a tool for it's educational programs.
+Barduino is a development board created by Fablab Barcelona as a tool for its educational programs.

 It's based on the ESP32-S3 (ESP32-S3-WROOM-1) microcontroller.